Above: Quigley the gosling works hard.

 I love Pilgrims - they were and are my top-favorite geese for so many reasons.

 Males and females alike have long, curling, flowing feathers.
 It makes them look fancy and frilly and like they should be in front of some mystical castle with Unicorns and other pretty creatures.
+(No really; the next time you see a painting with unicorns and castles and swans just imagine curly frilly covered swans.
+See?
+Totally fits.)

 They are smart, thoughtful animals, and although that is the case for geese in general, we've noticed that our Sebs have that trait even more so than the Toulouse, Emden, and Pilgrims we've kept.